vanderbiltsealab/trial_analysis/README.md

 Since much of this project was based on metrics created by the team, I wanted to see if there was a clear [time value](https://github.com/amandashort/capstone/blob/main/analysis/45_metric.Rmd) that we should be using to define the loops.
 This means that throughout the project, I was using 3 seconds as the minimum time spent outside of touching distance for a loop to be considered.
 However, I wanted to see if there was a different value that we should be using based on the data.
 I find that there does not appear to be a clear "turning point" that would indicate such a value.

+The final part of this project was to build in the capability to look at loops during certain portions of the day.
+This can be done with specific times, or could be specified as "morning", "afternoon", etc. as seen [here](https://github.com/amandashort/capstone/blob/main/analysis/46_time.Rmd).
+Finally, I needed to remove all of the extra departures that did not have corresponding arrivals, which I did by pulling the first departure value following an arrival and discarding the rest.
+I also plot the frequency of arrivals and departures by individual or group.